Ally511/GPT/README.md

 to ensure better comparability to the N-Gram and the Neural N-Gram.
 In the following, we introduce some new concepts, namely Causal Self-Attention and Decoder Blocks.
 Then, we describe how the different building blocks come together in the GPT model and finally explain the training process and its results.

 #### Causal Self-Attention

+We used a standard architecture for implementing the Causal Self-Attention class.
+A linear layer is created with the dimensions: number of embeddings x 3* number of embeddings that is then split into key quaries and values as well as into different attention heads.
+Applying the scaled key-query dot product, we then create a causal mask to prevent GPT to access token that are supposed to be predicted while at the same time allowing our model to access previous tokens.
+We achieved this by setting  the weights of all "future" tokens.
+Furthermore we apply softmax to normalize our weights before using our attention dropout.
+The masked attentions weights are then matrix multiplied with our values, yielding our output, that is then reshapd back to the right shape and a residual dropout is applied.
+The Causal Self-Attention class returns a linear output layer containing our attention weights * values, normalized by our residual dropout.

 #### The Decoder Block